 Pivot tables have little awareness of the rest of Excel, or each other, making it difficult to build 'joined up' reports.
 XLCubed has flexible selection dialogs, but can also reference the content of an Excel range.
 Users can type a filter into a cell and have the grid (pivot table enhancement) refresh when the driving cell changes.
 This approach works with one or many cells and allows users to quickly reference an existing list of items held in an Excel range rather than have to search for them individually.

 Users are often frustrated by the limitations on adding calculations to olap or data connected pivot tables.
-XLCubed supports adding standard Excel formulae into cube connected grids (pivot table upgrade).
+When connected to external data, the pivot table calculated field button is greyed out.
+XLCubed lets users add standard Excel formulae into cube connected grids (like a pivot table without the restrictions).
 Users can simply add a new column or row and type any Excel formula, including Vlookups.
 The formula is dynamic and will grow and shrink as needed with the data volumes.

 Hierarchies are a key component of cubes and pivot tables limit their effective use in reporting.